How often do you sign a contract without reading it? Believe it or not, people do this all the time.

 Mary A. Redmond

 Making timely lease payments can become a challenge.
-And don't imagine for a second that lessors will forget about the debt; the leasing company contract is legal.
-In these cases, negotiation is the key.
+And don’t imagine for a second that lessors will forget about the debt.

 Eighty percent of all companies lease equipment.
 Leasing can bring many benefits, including conserving cash flow and bringing an additional source of capital.
 Savvy lease negotiators know that lessors will negotiate financial terms and conditions, end-of-lease terms, late charges, prepayment definitions and more.
 Leasing has a language all of its own.
 We call it "Lease Speak."
 It is possible to decode the language, negotiate your way through the murky water and save money for your company.